Upward Plank Pose -Purvottanasana

 - Sit with your legs outstretched in front of you in Dandasana.

-- Place your hands a little behind your hips with the fingers pointing towards the toes, and point your feet.
+- Place your hands a little behind your hips with the fingers pointing towards the toes, point your toes.

-- Roll your inner thighs in, draw your belly in and up, and on an inhalation lift your hips up as high as you can, keeping your chin to your chest.
-If you find this too challenging, bend your knees and lift up into a reverse tabletop.
+- Roll your inner thighs in, draw your belly in and up, and as you inhale, lift your hips up as high as you can, keeping your chin to your chest.

 - Keep your chin tucked when you bring your head back, to the point where you can't keep it tucked anymore.
 Then gently release your head.

-- If this feels too much for your neck, keep your head up and your chin towards your chest.
+- Alternatively, if this feels too much for your neck, keep your head up and your chin towards your chest.

-- Stay here for about 5 breaths, then on an exhalation lower your hips back down into Dandasana.
+- Stay here for about 5 breaths, then as you exhale, lower your hips back down into Dandasana.

-- Find a hand position that suits your shoulders - if your shoulders feel tight, turning your hands outwards or with your fingers facing away from you will create more openness.
+- Find a hand position that suits your shoulders: fingers point forward or away from you

-- Ensure you engage your core and glute muscles to help support you in the pose.
+- Engage your gluteus muscles (buttocks) to support you in this pose.

 - Strengthens the arms, core, legs and back.